pooltogether/pooltogether-pool-contracts/README.md

+## DEPRECATED

+❗️❗️❗️❗️ The version 1.0 contracts are no longer used or maintained. ❗️❗️❗️❗️

 # PoolTogether Contracts

 The PoolTogether contracts allow users to deposit into a pool of tokens.
 The pool is then supplied to the [Compound CErc20](https://compound.finance/developers).
 After the bonding period is over, the supply plus interest is withdrawn.
 The winner of a pool receives the interest earned.